nh2/blog/posts/Haskell-Storable-Vector-overhead.md

 ```

 The `{-# UNPACK #-}` pragma is a memory saving technique:
-Usually GHC would store store (into the memory behind the `Vector` value constructor) pointers to the `Int` and `ForeignPtr a` constructors.
+Usually GHC would store (into the memory behind the `Vector` value constructor) pointers to the `Int` and `ForeignPtr a` constructors.
 The pragma makes GHC store their _actual_ constructors directly, in place of those pointers.
 You can read more about this pragma [in the docs](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/exts/pragmas.html#unpack-pragma).
 It only works on _strict_ constructor fields (indicated by a _bang_ `!`).